osism/ansible-collection-services/roles/wireguard/README.rst

 .. zuul:rolevar:: wireguard_listen_port
    :default: 51820

-The port on which wireguard server is listening.
+The port on which the wireguard server is listening.

 .. zuul:rolevar:: wireguard_allowed_server_ips
    :default: 192.168.48.0/20

-The ip address from which the serer accepts connections.
+The range of allowed client IP addresses.

 .. zuul:rolevar:: wireguard_server_public_address
    :default: WIREGUARD_PUBLIC_IP_ADDRESS

-The public IP address of the wireguard-server.
+The public IP address of the wireguard server.